claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/Jekyll-Troubleshooting.md

 - Dependabot identifies critical dependency updates and creates pull requests suggesting you update your dependencies.
 	- If you don't merge the pull requests, they are not merged into your code base.
 	- The PRs create new branches and automatically trigger Travis deploys.
 This is why you sometimes get failed builds that mention dependabot - it's because Travis is trying to build the PR branch.
 	- I think maybe every time you push new changes, the PR branch is automatically updated and Travis runs another build?
+Or it just keeps re-running them at regular intervals?
 	- Sometimes the PRs are closed automatically - for instance if you run a bundle update yourself and your dependencies are updated, so dependabot detects that the PR is no longer needed.
 Or because you make changes to your `Gemfile` so that the dependency that dependabot is trying to update is no longer even a dependency of your project.

 ## Favicon Stuff